United Kingdom: Standing up for Puppies

 Pets bred and sold irresponsibly

-A 2016 study into the number of dogs being sold in the UK and their origins suggested there were more than 400,000 unlicensed breeders in the UK - compared to the 70,000 licensed breeders and the 235,000 Kennel Club assured breeders.
+A recent report, Sold A Pup?, by the RSPCA, investigating the number of dogs being sold in the UK and their origins, suggested there were more than 400,000 unlicensed breeders in the UK - compared to the 70,000 licensed breeders and the 235,000 Kennel Club assured breeders.
 An estimated 30,000 dogs come from mainland Europe every year, with an additional 30,000-40,000 from Ireland.

 Puppies who are bred commercially are often taken away from their mother too early, which affects their development and leaves them susceptible to health and behavioural problems.
 They are often subjected to long journeys across borders or to pet stores to be sold.
 Online marketplaces are rife with puppies with unverifiable backgrounds and documentation, many of which have the potential to grow ill or have behavioural problems.
 The online puppy trade is making it harder to spot a good breeder from a bad breeder or seller.
 This is where the work must be done to protect humans and animals.